Raleigh to Provide On-Street Accessible Parking Spaces Downtown for Citizens with Disabilities

-As part of a planned 12-month pilot program, the City of Raleigh will provide 16 on-street delineated accessible parking spaces for citizens with handicaps.
+As part of a planned 12-month pilot program, the City of Raleigh will provide 16 on-street delineated accessible parking spaces for citizens with disabilities.
 The parking spaces will be located throughout the Downtown Business District.

 “The City worked closely with the Mayor’s Committee for Persons with Disabilities and the Accessibility Task Force to locate 16 accessible on-street parking spaces in close proximity to medical, educational, recreational and public facilities,” said Raleigh’s Parking Administrator Matthew Currier.
 “This one-year pilot program will help foster inclusivity in our Downtown and allow staff to continue to engage with stakeholders to adjust locations based on data and feedback.”